 This is making it harder for retailers to predict future prices.
 The price that retailers are charging for retail electricity is getting much higher than wholesale costs.
 So, if you can access the wholesale market, you’ll be getting cheaper electricity.
 And, spoiler alert, that’s where we come in.

 We don’t buy hedges or own assets that we want to protect, so we can operate a low-cost model.
-We make our money from subscription fees- that is, the $10 a month that our members pay.
+We simply make money from the subscription fee our members pay.

 Our model also gives you the flexibility to time your electricity usage.
 Save your big electricity loads for times when renewables are pushing down prices or even get paid when prices go negative.
 So if you need to charge an electric car or heat hot water, it’s time to get strategic.
 And the best part is that when you choose to use power at renewable times, you’re using less coal-generated power, which is better for all of us.

 1) Actually this process is done every 5 minutes, with AEMO setting a 'settlement price' every 30 minutes based on the average of all these 5 minutes periods.
 But that's a subject for a whole new post!

 Co-founder and CEO